 Marc Rosenberg defined e-learning as the use of internet technologies to deliver a broad array of solutions that enhance knowledge and performance.
 Rodrigues et al. define e-learning as an innovative web-based system based on digital technologies and other forms of educational materials whose primary goal is to provide students with a personalized, learner-centered, open, enjoyable, and interactive learning environment supporting and enhancing the learning processes.

-All these definitions explore e-learning from various points of view.
-Otherway, we can summarize e-learning as the combined use of computer software, hardware, and educational theory and practice to facilitate learning.
+All these definitions provide various perspectives on e-learning.
+Alternatively, we can summarize e-learning as integrating computer software, hardware, and educational theory and practice to enhance learning.

 History

 The concept of distant learning or e-learning has existed long before the popularity of computers.
 In 1924, Ohio State University professor Sidney Pressey created the Automatic Teacher’s first electronic learning machine.
-Typewritten questions of the ordinary selective-answer type were displayed on a little window.
+Someone displayed typewritten, multiple-choice questions in a small window.
 The students could input the corresponding answer, and after that, the next question will display.
 The device then counted the number of correct responses and presented the total score after finishing the test.

 Although the Automatic Teacher was unsuccessful, it paved a path toward the adoption of electronic learning.
-Currently called «e-Learning».
-It was only later in 1960 that online learning technology was implemented.
+Currently, called «e-Learning».
+They didn’t develop online learning technology until the 1960s.
 The system, PLATO, developed by Donald L. Bitzer, was initially conceived for use at the University of Illinois.
 It delivered coursework through a network of interconnected graphics terminals.
 Later, local schools, prisons, and other universities adopted PLATO.
 The system’s success resulted in it getting up to four generations.

 ARPANET